Roger Gale: Parliamentary career

-He is a founding member and current president of Conservative Animal Welfare, a group of Conservative MPs and MEPs.
 Gale strongly opposed Conservative prime minister David Cameron's introduction of same-sex marriage, stating in the House of Commons: "Marriage is the union between a man and a woman.
 It is Alice in Wonderland territory, Orwellian almost, for any government of any political persuasion to seek to come along and try to rewrite the lexicon.
-It will not do."
+It will not do".